d0ntblink/beautiful-jekyll/_posts/2021-02-16-learned-from-hackthebox.md

 ### Cool Scripts

 #### Spawn a Bash Shell from a Python Environment
-stuck in a Python shell?
+stuck in a restricted shell with access to Python?
 ~~~
 python3 -c 'import pty; pty.spawn("/bin/bash")'
 ~~~